hillaabra/multinational-retail-data-centralisation/README.md

 6. If you're working from an IDE, make sure you've selected the miniconda environment created earlier as your interpreter path.
 If running the program from your computer's terminal, make sure you've activated the environment on the command line:
 ```
-conda activate multinational-retail-data-centralisation
+$ conda activate multinational-retail-data-centralisation
 ```
 7. You are now ready to install the database on your local postgres server.
 This can be done from inside the `db_setup` directory by running:
 ```
-python __main__.py
+$ python __main__.py
 ```
-Or from its parent directory the next level up, `multinational-retail-data-centralisation`, by running:
+ - Or, from its parent directory the next level up, `multinational-retail-data-centralisation`:
 ```
-python db_setup
+$ python db_setup
 ```
 ## Usage Instructions
 The completed database is composed of 5 dimension tables that related to a central single-fact table containing the organisations retail orders.

 ![The completed database ERD](readme-images/final-database-schema-erd.png)

-SQL queries can be run on the centralised data either wihin a graphical database management tool such as `pgAdmin 4`, from an IDE such as `VS Code` using a driver to connect to the database like VS Code's `SQLTools` extension, or from the command line using `psql`.
+SQL queries can be run on the centralised data from within your chosen graphical database management interface, e.g. `pgAdmin 4`, or from an IDE such as `VSCode` using a driver to connect to the database like VS Code's `SQLTools` extension, or from the command line using `psql`.
 See the [key findings](#findings-of-data-analysis) below for examples of the database in action.

 ## Findings of data analysis

-### How many stores does the business have and in which country?
+### 1. How many stores does the business have and in which country?
 The Operations Team wanted to know which countries they currently operate in and which country now has the most stores.
 The results showed their brick-and-mortar stores are located across the UK, Germany and the US, with most of their stores based in the UK.
 ```
 | country | total_no_stores |